-Critical Rate Calculator - This Excel spreadsheet implements the Highway Safety Manual Critical Rate network screening methodology.
-The user enters crash totals, AADT and other data within a study area.
-The calculator performs crash rate analysis and identifies priority intersections or segments for further safety analysis.
-For information on how to use this spreadsheet, see Chapter 4 of Analysis Procedures Manual (APM) Version 2.
+- Critical Rate Calculator (XLS): The calculator performs crash rate analysis and identifies priority intersections or segments for further safety analysis.
+For information on how to use this spreadsheet, see Chapter 4 of APM Version 2.

-Saturation Flow Rate Calculator - This Excel spreadsheet implements the Highway Capacity Manual 2010 method for calculating saturation flow rates from field data.
-For information on saturation flow rate field data collection and how to use this spreadsheet, see Chapter 3 of Analysis Procedures Manual (APM) Version 2.
+- Saturation Flow Rate Calculator (XLS): The tool uses the Highway Capacity Manual 2010 method for calculating saturation flow rates from field data.
+For information on how to use this spreadsheet, see Chapter 3 of APM Version 2.

-Signal Progression Calculator - The Signal Progression Calculator is an Excel spreadsheet intended for use in project development as a preliminary estimate of bandwidth adequacy.
-The tool estimates the minimum required progression bandwidth for a signalized system based on volumes at the critical intersection.
-For information on how to use this spreadsheet, see Chapter 10 of the Analysis Procedures Manual (APM).
+- Signal Progression Calculator (XLS): The tool estimates the minimum required progression bandwidth for a signalized system based on volumes at the critical intersection.
+For information on how to use this spreadsheet, see Chapter 10 of the APM.

-Synchro.SimTraffic.Templates.zip - The Synchro/SimTraffic Template Files were created as a tool to both save time and reduce errors when starting Synchro analysis.
-This is only a starting point, as there are numerous other changes that need to be made on a case by case basis.
-All parameters are set following ODOT’s Synchro/SimTraffic settings provided in the Analysis Procedures Manual (APM) Chapters 7 and 8.
-The parameters that were updated reflect only those that are global (apply to the network as a whole).
+- Synchro.SimTraffic.Templates.zip (DOCX): The files were created as a tool to both save time and reduce errors when starting Synchro analysis.
+All parameters are set following ODOT’s Synchro/SimTraffic settings provided in Chapters 7 and 8 of the APM.
 For additional information on how to use the template files and the changes that were made, refer to the README document that is included in the zip file.

 Unsignalized Intersection Tools

-Preliminary Traffic Signal Warrant Analysis Form (Excel calculator version) - This tool may be used to assist in preparing the preliminary traffic signal warrant PSW form.
-For guidance on preliminary signal warrant analysis, see Chapter 7 of the Analysis Procedures Manual (APM).
+- Preliminary Traffic Signal Warrant Analysis Form (XLS): This tool may be used to assist in preparing the preliminary traffic signal warrant PSW form.
+For guidance on preliminary signal warrant analysis, see Chapter 7 of the APM.